ashuwhy/reactfolio/README.md

 - encrypted passwords
 - secure API endpoints

-## 📄 license
+## 📄 License & Attribution

-MIT License,
+MIT License

+Original code written by Ashutosh Sharma ([@ashuwhy](https://github.com/ashuwhy))
+Contact: ashutoshsahrmawhy@gmail.com

-This is a personal portfolio you can use as a template, while you're welcome to explore the code and learn from it, direct copying or reuse is not permitted. instead, use this as inspiration to create your own unique portfolio design!
+While this is a personal portfolio you can use as a template, proper attribution is required.
+When using this code:
+- Maintain the original author information in the codebase
+- Include a link to the original repository
+- Create your own unique design variations

 © 2025 Ashutosh Sharma.
 All rights reserved.